executors/executors/explanatory.md

 As with the adaptation of `twoway_then_possibly_blocking_execute` described earlier this group has only one agent and no sharing actually occurs.
 The cost of this unnecessary sharing may be significant and can be avoided if an executor specializes `twoway_then_possibly_blocking_execute`.

+### `always_blocking_execute`

+    template<class Executor, class Function, class Allocator = std::allocator<void>>
+    void always_blocking_execute(const Executor& exec, Function&& func,
+      Allocator& alloc = Allocator());

+`always_blocking_execute` asynchronously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
+The created execution agent calls `std::forward<Function>(func)()`. `always_blocking_execute` always blocks the caller until execution completes, regardless of the value of `executor_execute_blocking_guarantee_t<Executor>`.
+The allocator `alloc` can be used to allocate memory for `func`.

+`always_blocking_execute` is equivalent to `possibly_blocking_execute` except that it blocks its client until the result of execution is complete.
+Correspondingly, it may be implemented by calling `possibly_blocking_execute` and waiting on the resulting future:

+    auto future = exec.possibly_blocking_execute(std::forward<Function>(f));
+    future.wait();
+    return future;

+As with `twoway_always_blocking_execute` we include `always_blocking_execute` to avoid overhead incurred by introducing unnecessary asynchrony.
+This overhead is likely to be significant for executors whose cost of execution agent creation is very small.
+A hypothetical `simd_executor` or `inline_executor` are examples.

+`always_blocking_execute` is useful in a case where a user wants to execute work but block the caller until completion.
+This can be useful if a user wishes to simply send a signal or message to a remote device where they are not interested in a return channel but want to wait for it to finish immediately.

 # Future Work